 It’s highly recommended to have a Dragon Pickaxe for the fight against The Guardians.
 A Rune Pickaxe will do.

-It’s highly recommended to have a Dragon Warhammer or a Bandos Godsword, for defence-reducing special attack for use against Tekton.
+It’s highly recommended to have a Dragon Warhammer or a Bandos Godsword, for defence-reducing special attack for use against Tekton and Olm.

-It’s highly recommended to have access to the Rigour Prayer, which requires a prayer level of 74 and the prayer must be unlocked with the Dextrous Prayer Scroll.
+It’s highly recommended to have access to the Rigour and Augury Prayer, which requires a prayer level of 74 and 77 respectively.
+These prayers must be unlocked with their respective prayer scrolls.

 Chambers of Xeric Scouting